JQ: Beautiful Japan

 Reviews

-- Visually beautiful game with well-drawn characters and pleasant music.
+- Visually beautiful game with pleasant music that enhances the experience.

-- Good for practicing and memorizing Hiragana and Katakana characters, especially for beginners.
+- Good for memorizing Hiragana and Katakana characters, especially for beginners.

-- Achievements cannot be showcased, which disappoints players looking to display their progress.
+- Achievements cannot be showcased in profiles, which disappoints players looking for that feature.

 - 50 % positive mentions

-The music in the game is generally well-received, with players appreciating its pleasant and thematic quality, particularly the Japanese-inspired tracks by Erwarda Savitnaag.
-However, some users note the limited variety, citing only two backgrounds and music selections, which detracts from the overall experience.
-Despite this, the soundtrack is engaging enough to encourage repeated playthroughs, especially for those interested in easy achievements while learning Japanese.
+The music in the game, composed by Erwarda Savitnaag, is generally well-received, fitting the theme and enhancing the experience with pleasant Japanese-inspired tracks.
+However, the limited variety, featuring only two backgrounds and two music selections, detracts from the overall content.
+Despite this, many players find the soundtrack enjoyable enough to repeatedly engage with the game.

-“The soundtrack is good, making me willing to open it and do the test again and again, even though the game is just choice questions in a certain order.”
+“Totally worth it, the soundtrack is good, which makes me willing to open it and do the test again and again, although the game is just choice questions in a certain order.”

 “Pleasant music.”